 Following Documents are required along with the filled Forms:

 Sahara Life, first wholly Indian Life Insurance Company in the Private Sector.
-Since the launch of their operations in the month of October, 2004, the company has been providing wide range of Life insurance products for individuals and groups.
+Since the launch of their operations in the month of October 2004, the company has been providing a wide range of Life insurance products for individuals and groups.
 Sahara Life Term plan is a low cost effective plan to secure family.

 What if I'm unable to pay premiums on time?